Dil Boley Oberoi: Special appearances

+Production

 On 26 January 2017, the first promo of the show was released.
 On 5 February 2017, the second promo was released which introduced Shrenu Parikh as Gauri Kumari Sharma.

 Speaking about introducing a spin-off of Ishqbaaaz, lead actor Kunal Jaisingh said, "Spin-offs" as a trend has come to India now.
 It has always been there in the west.
 "Ishqbaaaz" had three stories running together and just 20 minutes couldn't do justice to all three.
 That's how the idea of "Dil Boley Oberoi" came.
 The show came through beautifully.
 And it was of course amazing to have my own story and see my character grow.”

-Original soundtrack
+Soundtrack

-Future and continuation
+Future

 On 10 July 2017, producer Gul Khan decided to merge Dil Boley Oberoi with Ishqbaaaz.
 The parent series aired 1 hour long episodes since then.